 One of the first podcasts I ever started listening to, Fr.
 Roderick Vonhogen’s weekly review of what’s interesting him now, from movies to TV to Catholic stuff to geek stuff.
 Now that we work together at SQPN, I have the privilege of helping get the show to a wide audience, but I still think of myself as a fan first.
 After more than 1,000 episodes, he’s still going strong.

-Mac and Katherine Barron have been podcasting for more than a decade and this is a weekly glimpse at their interesting lives, raising five boys in a small south Georgia town as Catholic converts.
+Mac and Katherine Barron have been podcasting for more than a decade and this is a weekly glimpse at their interesting lives, raising four boys in a small south Georgia town as Catholic converts.
 Always funny and always engaging by making normal life feel interesting and fresh.

 I used to listen to America’s Test Kitchen Radio when Chris Kimball was there, but after he departed ATK Radio eventually ended, while MSR continues in the same vein.
 In addition to providing helpful advice to callers with cooking questions, Chris interviews interesting people from around the world with his incisive style.